 PLE is sometimes seen as the composite of the meanings of each of the words: Public, Legal, and Education

-PLE is also sometimes best how it evolved: the forces that shaped it.
+PLE is also sometimes best how it evolved and the forces that shape it.

 Resources of Interest: What is PLE?